uzzal71/testing-with-Jest/README.md

 Our project template uses Mongoose ORM to save our retrieve data fro a mongoDB.
 So, experience with mongoDB and Mongooses is essential.
 I am developing on Windows 10 and using Visual Studio Code as my code editor.
 Feel fress to follow along on any operating system and code editor of your choice.

+#### 3. Exercise files
+The source code for this course, is on GitHub.
+The repository is built in such a way that, there are tow branches for each coding video of this course.
+You can use the branch button to switch to a specific branch and see how the code looks at the beginning or end of a specific video.
+Foe example, the branch tied to zero, two, zero on B will show you, how the code looks at the beginning of the video with video number zero, two, zero, one.
+If you want to, you can download any of these branches by first switching to the branch and then hitting the Code button, And clicking on Download ZIP.
+You can also, clone this repository into your local machine by clicking on this button, to copy the URL and then use the Git clone command, followed by the link you just copied, to save the sourse code to your local machine.
+If you need more help on GitHub, please search the library for a course on GitHub.
+Otherwise, let's get right into this course.